eblairmckee/public-notes/BrownBag.md

 This is still up for debate and seems to depend on each project/scope/etc. but current methodology is:
 - If it's specific to a component... declare styled components within the component file
 - If it can be reused across multiple components within the same project folder or is contextual to a project... store it in a common file within the project folder
-- If it can be reused throughout chopshop UI, put it in `app/scripts/components/react/styled-components` folder in chopshop UI
+- If it can be reused throughout chopshop UI, put it in `app/scripts/components/react/shared/styled-components/` folder in chopshop UI
+  - same for mixins and shared style utilities
   - eventually we want to store these in the [connect components](https://github.com/AudaxHealthInc/connect-components) repo

 ## Angular Migration